dlang-tour/english/basics/type-qualifiers.md

 at compile time.
 Good type-safety provides the support one needs to make large programs safer and more maintainable.

+There are several type qualifiers in D but most commonly used ones are `const` and `immutable`.

 ### `immutable`

-In addition to a static type system, D provides type qualifiers that enforce additional constraints on certain objects.
-For example, an`immutable` object can only be initialized once and then isn't allowed to change.
+In addition to a static type system, D provides type qualifiers (sometimes also called "type constructors") that enforce additional constraints on certain objects.
+For example an `immutable` object can only be initialized once and after that isn't allowed to change.

     immutable int err = 5;
     // or: immutable err = 5 and int is inferred. err = 5; // won't compile

-`immutable` objects can thus be safely shared among different threads because they never change by design.
-This implies that `immutable` objects can be cached perfectly.
+`immutable` objects can thus be safely shared among different threads with no synchronization because they never change by definition.
+This also implies that `immutable` objects can be cached perfectly.

 ### `const`

-`const` objects can't be modified either.
-This restriction is only valid for the current scope.
-A `const` pointer can be created from either a *mutable* or an `immutable` object.
-This means that the object is a `const` reference for the current scope, but someone else might modify it in the future.
-Only with an `immutable` type qualifier can you be certain that an object's value will never change.
-It is common for APIs to accept `const` objects to ensure they don't modify the input.
+`const` objects can't be modified, too.
+This restriction is just valid for the current scope.
+A `const` pointer can be created from either a *mutable* or `immutable` object.
+This means that the object is `const` for your current scope, but someone else might modify it from a different context.
+It is common for APIs to accept `const` arguments to ensure they don't modify the input as that allows same function to process both mutable and immutable data.

-    immutable a = 10;
-    int b = 5;
-    const int* pa = &a;
-    const int* pb = &b;
-    *pa = 7; // disallowed
+    void foo ( const char[] s )
+    {
+        // if not commented out, next line will
+        // result in error (can't modify const):
+        // s[0] = 'x';

+        import std.stdio;
+        writeln(s);
+    }

+    // thanks to `const`, both calls will compile: foo("abcd");
+    foo("abcd".dup);

 Both `immutable` and `const` are _transitive_ type qualifiers, which ensures that once `const` is applied to a type, it applies recursively to every sub-component of that type.